AI powered coffee chat for intentional, pressure free pairings across hybrid teams.

 Existing tools approach casual interaction from different angles, such as automated matching, shared spaces, or structured activities, but few clearly communicate the reason behind a specific pairing or reduce the social pressure of starting the conversation.
 This insight shaped Coffee Chat's direction: combining intentional pairing with a low pressure experience, without requiring direct message coordination.

 Users were more likely to accept a pairing when they understood why they were matched.
-I championed using the GPT-3 API to infer connections from lightweight signals (profiles, onboarding inputs, shared Slack channels) and generate a plain-language explanation for each match.
+I championed using the GPT-3 API to infer a connection from those lightweight signals and generate a plain-language explanation for each match.

 A warm profile summary grounded in each person's background, so users quickly understand who they're meeting beyond a static bio.